Introduction / History

 The Kurichiya were the first migrants into the Wayanad hills and settled as the first farmers of the western region.
 When the Muslims and the British came into their area, the Kurichiya rose against them in revolt.
 Unfortunately, they were defeated by the strong arm of the British.

 In India, there is a very complex hierarchy of castes, or social classes.
 This system is extremely important to the Indians and observed by all.
-However, the Kurichiya consider themselves to be above even the highest caste of Hindi Brahman (priests and scholars).
+However, the Kurichiya consider themselves to be above even the highest caste of Hindi Brahmin (priests and scholars).

 On their small patches of land, the Kurichiya raise peppers and several other cash crops.
 Although they are primarily farmers, they are also expert archers and eat meat in addition to the crops they grow.
 Some must work on land provided by the government, while others are forced to make their living by cutting and selling wood from the forest.